BarryBeics/Project-Three/README.md

 1. As a first time visitor, I want to be able to visit the website on any device.
 2. As a first time visitor, I want to be able to navigate easily through the website, so I can find everything easily.
 3. As a first time visitor, I want to be able to easily understand what the application is about.
-4. As a first time visitor, I want to have it simply explained how it work before committing to registering.
+4. As a first time visitor, I want to have it simply explained how it works before committing to registering.
-6. As a first time visitor, I want the registration & login process to be intuative.
+5. As a first time visitor, I want the registration & login process to be intuative.

 **Site member goals:**

 All the goals of first-time visitors also apply for site members.
 There are additional user stories to the site members because they have more access to the website.
 See the additional user stories below.

-4. As a site member, I want to login to my profile, so only I have control of the data I share.
+1. As a site member, I want to login to my profile, so only I have control of the data I share.
-1. As a site member, I want to record my sporting activities easily and quickly.
+2. As a site member, I want to record my sporting activities easily and quickly.
-2. As a site member, I want to edit my activities, so I can update information if I have made an error.
+3. As a site member, I want to edit my activities, so I can update information if I have made an error.
-3. As a site member, I want to delete my activities, so I have complete control over what I choose to share.
+4. As a site member, I want to delete my activities, so I have complete control over what I choose to share.
-1. As a site member, I want to see my fellow group member comments.
+5. As a site member, I want to see my fellow group member comments.
-1. As a site member, I want to post my own comments.
+6. As a site member, I want to post my own comments.
-2. As a site member, I want to edit my comments, so I can update information if I have made an error.
+7. As a site member, I want to edit my comments, so I can update information if I have made an error.
-3. As a site member, I want to delete my comments, so I have complete control over what I choose to share.
+8. As a site member, I want to delete my comments, so I have complete control over what I choose to share.
-3. As a site member, I want to search and see how the sum of my activties comparis with other group members.
-3. As a site member, I want to create my own group name.
+9. As a site member, I want to create my own group name.
-3. As a site member, I want to be able to edit my account details.
+10. As a site member, I want to be able to edit my account details.
-5. As a site member, I want to logout from my profile, so I can ensure nobody else can change my data.
+11. As a site member, I want to logout from my profile, so I can ensure nobody else can change my data.
-5. As a site member, I want to be able delete my account should I wish at any time.
+12. As a site member, I want to be able delete my account should I wish at any time.

 **Admin goals:**